EEXCESS/c4/README.md

 * ```namedEntityRecognition``` A utility module for communication with the [DoSer](https://github.com/quhfus/DoSeR) named entity recognition service.

 # APIconnector
-The APIconnector module provides means to communicate with the (EEXCESS) Federated Recommender via the Privacy Proxy
+The APIconnector module provides means to communicate with the (EEXCESS) Federated Recommender via the Privacy Proxy.
+A working example using the APIconnector can be found in [examples/searchBar_Paragraphs](examples/searchBar_Paragraphs)

 * ```init(settings)```: allows to initialize the APIconnector with custom parameters.
 You must call this method and specify the ```origin``` attribute (see below), before you can send queries.
 The minimum configuration is shown in the example below.
 The following parameters can be customized:
   * ```base_url``` The basic url of the server to call